I've been a film buff since childhood, and I love writing about and reviewing my favorites.

-More than a dozen years after its release, Jason X is still one of the most hotly debated films in the Friday the 13th canon.
-The hard core slasher audience absolutely hates the film, but it seems to have developed a cult audience of fans who may not dig the rest of the F13 films, but love Jason X. No matter what side of the argument you're on, you almost have to give this a spin at least once just to appreciate how over-the-top it is!
+20 years after its release, Jason X is still one of the most hotly debated films in the Friday the 13th canon.
+The hardcore slasher audience absolutely hates the film, but it seems to have developed a cult audience among fans of B-grade science fiction movies.

 The plot is pretty straightforward: sometime in the near future, Jason Voorhees (Kane Hodder, wearing the hockey mask for the fourth time) has been captured by the U.S. military, who want to study his interesting regenerative abilities.
-(Sharp eyed fans may recognize horror legend David Cronenberg in a surprise cameo a government scientist.)
-Dr. Roan (the attractive Lexa Doig, of TV's Andromeda and Arrow) favors a plan to cryogenically freeze Jason rather than study him, so he will no longer be a danger to the public at large.
-As you might expect, things go horribly wrong.
-Jason gets loose, massacres a bunch of Army types, and in the midst of the chaos Dr. Roan manages to sucker Big J into the cryo-freezer... but not before she is seriously wounded by the machete wielding maniac and ends up frozen right alongside him.
+(Sharp-eyed fans will recognize horror legend David Cronenberg in a brief cameo as a government scientist.)
+Dr. Rowan (Lexa Doig, of TV's Andromeda and Arrow) favors a plan to cryogenically freeze Jason, so he will no longer be a danger to the public at large.
+As you might expect, things go horribly wrong -- Jason gets loose and massacres a bunch of Army types, and in the midst of the chaos Rowan manages to sucker Big J into the cryo-freezer... but not before she is seriously wounded by the machete-wielding maniac and ends up frozen right alongside him.

-400-plus years later, a team of archaeology students from "Earth 2" (apparently in this future, Earth has been polluted to the point where Humanity had to go find another planet to live on) uncovers the still-frozen Jason and Roan during a research mission on our ruined planet, and takes both of the human Popsicles on board their space shuttle for further study.
-Before you can say "that's probably not a very good idea," the group has arrived at their mother ship "Grendel," Jason has woken from his centuries of sleep, and he immediately starts causing havoc on a Galactic level, carving up not only the students that populate this space-going laboratory, but also the platoon of Space Marines that are assigned to protect them.
-Dr. Roan, who it must be noted handles the news of her 400-plus-year nap better than most people in her position would, is forced to lead the rapidly-dwindling group of students in their battle to survive against the 20th century psychopath.
+Four hundred-plus years later, a team of archaeology students from "Earth 2" arrives on a scavenging mission on our ruined globe.
+Apparently in this future, Earth has been polluted to the point where humanity had to go find another planet to live on.
+They discover the still-frozen Jason and Rowan and take both of the human popsicles on board their space shuttle for further study.
+Before you can say "that's probably not a very good idea," the group has arrived at their mother ship "Grendel" and Jason has been defrosted and awakened from his centuries of sleep.

-I'm an F13 junkie so naturally when I first read about the plot of this film I thought it sounded absolutely ridiculous.
-As it turns out, Jason X is indeed ridiculous, but in a way that totally works.
-While Jason found new and futuristic ways to do away with the teenage cast, I had a blast picking out which parts of this film were stolen from other sci-fi movies (the Alien series is definitely the most pilfered).
-I won't go into detail about all of the methods that Jason uses to dispatch the various cast members, but I will mention that Jason X contains my all time favorite kill scene in the entire F13 series: when he shoves an unfortunate young scientist's head into a tub of liquid nitrogen, then slams her frozen face into a tabletop, where it shatters like a beer bottle.
+Obviously Jason X is completely ridiculous, but in a way that totally works.
+I had a blast watching Jason find new and futuristic ways to do away with the teenage cast.
+Jason X contains my all-time favorite kill in the entire F13 series: when Jason shoves an unfortunate young scientist's head into a tub of liquid nitrogen, then slams her frozen face into a tabletop so it shatters like a beer bottle.

-Jason X was the first film in the Friday The 13th series to make use of CGI special effects, which becomes distracting after a while -- mainly because the art form has progressed so much in the years since this film was released.
+Jason X was the first film in the Friday the 13th series to make use of CGI effects, which becomes distracting after a while—mainly because the art form has progressed so much in the years since this film was released.
 Jason X's CGI may have been cutting edge in 2002, but it looks pretty damn chintzy now.
-Despite that minor complaint, Jason X still kept my attention for its full run time (which is not something I can say about many of the other F13 sequels) and has held up well to repeated viewings.
-I've found that Jason X works better if you look at it as a parody of the Friday series, rather than a serious entry in the never ending saga of Jason Voorhees.
+Aside from that minor complaint, Jason X kept my attention for its full run time (which is not something I can say about many of the other F13 sequels) and has held up well to repeated viewings.
+I've found that Jason X works better if you look at it as a parody of the Friday series, rather than a serious entry in the never-ending saga of Jason Voorhees.